dotnet/AspNetCore.Docs/aspnetcore/fundamentals/dependency-injection.md

 ## Design services for dependency injection

 Design services to use dependency injection to obtain their dependencies.
-Avoid the use of stateful static method calls (a bad practice known as [static cling](http://deviq.com/static-cling/)) and the direct instantiation of dependent classes within services.
+Avoid the use of stateful, static method calls (a bad practice known as [static cling](https://deviq.com/static-cling/)) and the direct instantiation of dependent classes within services.
 Direct instantiation "glues" the code to a particular implementation.
 It may help to remember the phrase, [New is Glue](https://ardalis.com/new-is-glue), when choosing whether to instantiate a type or to request it via dependency injection.
-By following the [SOLID Principles of Object Oriented Design](http://deviq.com/solid/), app classes naturally tend to be small, well-factored, and easily tested.
+By following the [SOLID Principles of Object Oriented Design](https://deviq.com/solid/), app classes naturally tend to be small, well-factored, and easily tested.

-If a class seems to have too many injected dependencies, this is generally a sign that the class has too many responsibilities and is probably violating the [Single Responsibility Principle (SRP)](http://deviq.com/single-responsibility-principle/).
+If a class seems to have too many injected dependencies, this is generally a sign that the class has too many responsibilities and is violating the [Single Responsibility Principle (SRP)](https://deviq.com/single-responsibility-principle/).
 Attempt to refactor the class by moving some of its responsibilities into a new class.
-Keep in mind that Razor Pages page model classes and MVC controller classes should be focused on UI concerns.
-Business rules and data access implementation details should be kept in classes appropriate to these [separate concerns](http://deviq.com/separation-of-concerns/).
+Keep in mind that Razor Pages page model classes and MVC controller classes should focus on UI concerns.
+Business rules and data access implementation details should be kept in classes appropriate to these [separate concerns](https://deviq.com/separation-of-concerns/).

 With regard to data access specifically, an Entity Framework Core `DbContext` can be injected into Razor Pages page models and MVC controllers.
 However, some developers prefer to use a repository interface to the database rather than injecting the database context directly.
 Using an interface to encapsulate the data access logic in one place can minimize code changes when the database changes.
 For more information, see [Repository pattern](xref:fundamentals/repository-pattern).